bisqwit/satisfactory_smartsplit/README.md

 The remaining C of them, you need to transport via vehicles to another factory.

 If you used a simple splitter, (A+B+C)/3 items would be queued for transport via vehicle.
-Because vehicles transport _everything_ you have available, your local factory will be starved and the destination factory will be swamped with incoming items  or vice versa.
+Because vehicles transport _everything_ you have available, regardless of whether there is room in target for the items or not, your local factory will be starved and the destination factory will be swamped with incoming items, or vice versa.

 Using accurate conveyer splitting, you can ensure that the offshore factory will receive exactly C items per minute, not less and not more.